BuildCraft/BuildCraft-Localization/README.md

 ## Contributing

-The best way to contribute to pre-7.99.x versions is to use the online [Weblate interface](https://weblate.asie.pl/projects/buildcraft/).
+The best way to contribute is to use the online [Weblate interface](https://weblate.asie.pl/projects/buildcraft/).

-For 7.99.x and above, use GitHub pull requests.

 ### en_US